NikolayNB/ResponsiveLayoutCourse/README.md

 Course on Responsive Layout on CSS.

-Updated: June 11th 2023 - completed the class 1 of 5 of Tools, units and images on CSS, also added the index.html file for the web page.
+Updated: June 12th 2023 - completed the class 2 of 5 of Mobile layout & CSS variables